‘7 Little Johnstons’ Returns As Family Members Face Serious Medical Issues [Spoilers]

 Fans of the show quickly fell in love with this fun-loving, rambunctious, and close-knit family during the first season of the 7 Little Johnstons.
-The Johnston family is the largest known family living with dwarfism and includes parents Amber and Trent, and their five children: Jonah, 16, Anna, 15, Elizabeth, 14, Emma, 11, and Alex, 10.
-When the 7 Little Johnstons returns with this season, there will be plenty to celebrate as they work together to face and overcome each challenge thrown their way.
+The Johnston family is the largest known family living with dwarfism and includes parents Amber and Trent, and their five children; Jonah, 16, Anna, 15, Elizabeth, 14, Emma, 11, and Alex, 10.
+When the 7 Little Johnstons returns this season, there will be plenty to celebrate as they work together to face and overcome each challenge thrown their way.

 For those unfamiliar with this adorably hilarious family, all seven family members have Achondroplasia Dwarfism, which is a genetic condition that affects their size.
 Jonah and Elizabeth are Trent and Amber’s biological children, and they adopted the other three children.
 Anna came from Russia, Emma from China, and Alex from South Korea.
 Broadway World shared that rounding out the family are their two dogs, Jessie, the chocolate lab, and their new 7-month-old French bulldog, Louie.
-Fans of the 7 Little Johnstons quickly discovered that in many ways the Johnstons are an average family of seven, dealing with the same challenges that any family may face at one time or another.
+Fans of the 7 Little Johnstons quickly discovered that in many ways, the Johnstons are an average family of seven, dealing with the same challenges that any family may face at one time or another.
 On top of raising a family, Trent and Amber are still in the process of renovating their dream home, which at times presents its own set of challenges.

 Most families have to deal with medical issues from time to time, and the Johnstons are no exception.
 Last season on 7 Little Johnstons, Alex was having some health issues that came to light when he stopped breathing while under anesthesia for an MRI procedure that was done before he underwent a tonsillectomy.
 After being diagnosed with central apnea, he must now undergo brain surgery to correct the problem on this season of 7 Little Johnstons.
 People shared a sneak-peek trailer of the new season of 7 Little Johnstons, and as Alex is wheeled back for surgery, the family comes together to pray and support one another while they wait.